ittekiou/EgQE/docs/articles/HEG-1-3_ZURE_Infection_Cosmology.md

 ## 4.2 A New Interpretation: CMB as ZURE Interference Pattern

-In the ZURE Infection Wave model, we propose that what we observe as the **CMB** is in fact a **macroscopic interference pattern** formed by the persistent propagation of infection waves Ψ\PsiΨ across a fluctuating floc-curved syntax field.
+In the ZURE Infection Wave model, we propose that what we observe as the **CMB** is in fact a **macroscopic interference pattern** formed by the persistent propagation of infection waves $\Psi$ across a fluctuating floc-curved syntax field.

 These patterns are not relics of a thermal equilibrium in the early universe, but the **long-term syntactic residue** of **ZURE interactions**—disturbances caused by continual relational misalignments, observation events, and floc-field modulations.